 Helping young people understand their past and the heritage of their community helps them put their own lives into a social context.
-Our heritage projects provide young people with an invaluable insight into their community.
+Our Heritage Programme provides young people with an invaluable insight into their community.
 In helping them develop a greater appreciation of their past, they develop a greater understanding of their future.

 Consett Steelworks Project - Delves Lane Primary School